xrise-dev/guzzle-advanced-throttle/README.md

 #### With forced caching - `force-cache`

 Always use cached responses when available to spare your rate limits.
 As long as there is a response in cache for the current request it will return the cached response.
-It will only actually fire the request when it is not cached.
-If there is no cached response and the request limits are also reached, it will throw `429 - Too Many Requests`.
+It will only actually send the request when it is not cached.
+If there is no cached response and the request limits are exceeded, it will throw `429 - Too Many Requests`.

 ``` php
 $rules = new RequestLimitRuleset(